Last updated on December 7th, 2025 at 11:03 am

 This app has been updated by Apple to display the Apple Watch app icon.

-User Reviews on Endless Fables: Frozen Path
+Get Endless Fables: Frozen Path on App Store

 Now we have a game worth the Big Games name.
 When we downloaded this game we were struck with the similarity to the ones sold by Artifex Mundi.
 The visual scenery was stunning.
 The plot line was wonderfully written.
 We hope for future well written and beautifully designed games.